What is this page?

 Interesting historical writings

-- A Letter from Origen to Africanus – A defense against some weak arguments against the authenticity of the Story of Susanna (one of the Additions, or so they’re called, to the Book of Daniel).
+- A Letter from Origen to Africanus (c.
+203-240) – A defense against some weak arguments against the authenticity of the Story of Susanna (one of the Additions, or so they’re called, to the Book of Daniel).

 Language